Elizabeth-Warren/Spoke/README.md

 ### Working with a reasonable batch size for dynamic assign

-The default size for batch assign is 300, but when testing you can change the batch size to a more reasonable tested number by setting in the .env file.
+The default size for batch assign is 300, but when testing you can change the batch size to a more reasonable testing number by setting in the .env file.

 ```
 DYNAMIC_ASSIGN_MAX_BATCH_SIZE=10
 ```

+The `.env.example` file includes this setting for you.

 ### Phone number provisioning